NatalliaSh/Sushi-project/README.md

 - Implemented custom client routing based on the History API.

 - Implemented authentication with Google Firebase.\
-  (You can't add product into the basket or leave your feedback while you're not signed into your account)
+  (You can't add product into the cart or leave your feedback while you're not signed into your account)
 - Used Web Storage API (localStorage) for storage data.\
-  (Basket contents and your orders stores in localStorage.\
+  (Cart contents and your orders stores in localStorage.\
-  So, when you logout and then login again, your basket will contain products that have been saved in localStorage under your account)
+  So, when you logout and then login again, your cart will contain products that have been saved in localStorage under your account)

 - Used Fetch API and async/await functions for getting and changing data.